IVRCL Ltd Management Discussions.

 IVRCL TECHNICAL SERVICES & SOLUTIONS

-The company's customers are now concerned about the efficient and effective use of the assets constructed under their EPC orders.
-As a policy therefore, government customers are now combining capex (EPC) orders with O&M (Operations & Maintenance).
+The industry customers are now trying to find newer ways for efficient and effective use of their assets constructed under EPC orders.
+As a policy, government customers are now combining capex (EPC) orders with O&M (Operations & Maintenance).
 The O&M could typically be for five years.
-This is being felt in all the company's business sectors of Water, Irrigation, Power, Transportation and Mining.
+This is being felt in all the companys business sectors of Water, Irrigation, Power, Transportation and Mining.

-IVRCL has noticed this trend and decided to enter into value added services, including O&M. An O&M Division has been set up in FY14-15.
-In the initial phase, the O&M business will focus on the existing EPC lines of business, and leverage the company's pre-qualification and technical manpower talent.
+Your company has noticed this trend and entered into value added services, including O&M three years back.
+In the first phase, the O&M business will focus on the existing EPC lines of business, and leverage the companys pre-qualification and

 Retrofit & Revamp